GLOBAL MARKETS-Market panic lingers despite unprecedented Fed support

 Investors are waiting on the U.S. government to pass stimulus to support the economy.

-(Reporting by Rodrigo Campos; additional reporting by Karen Brettell, Kate Duguid in New York, Marc Jones in London and Uday Sampath Kumar and Medha Singh in Bengaluru; Editing by Dan Grebler)
+(Reporting by Rodrigo Campos; additional reporting by Karen Brettell, Kate Duguid in New York, Marc Jones in London and Uday Sampath Kumar and Medha Singh in Bengaluru; Editing by Dan Grebler and Cynthia Osterman)